 The value of "Phoenix" lies in its thin-skinned, juicy berries.
-In addition, it is insensitive to wind, making it suitable as a table grape for free-standing, wind-exposed pergolas (although "Birstaler Muscat" is also good for this).
+It is also insensitive to wind, making it suitable as a table grape for free-standing, wind-exposed pergolas ("Birstaler Muscat" is also good for this).
 Trellised on walls, "Phoenix" unfortunately often reveals its susceptibility to powdery mildew; in this case, it may only be saved with a sulphur treatment and sometimes must be eliminated completely.
 In the open country and in areas with little precipitation, however, this grapevine variety is an appealing table grape!

 (German variety from "Bacchus" x "Villard blank")

 "Phoenix" was originally bred for wine-making from "Bacchus" x "Villard blanc," but is also perfectly suitable as a 'table grape' (for eating).
 "Phoenix" is a robust and vigorous grape variety for sunny southeast to west facing walls.
 Fungus-tolerant, without particular soil requirements, with reliable flowering and an excellent yield every year.
 It is also suitable as a freestanding plant and for pergola greening in positions exposed to the wind.
 Beautiful yellow autumn foliage.